 2. To provide a group-level perspective on risk and capital, as a supplement to the existing legal entity view.

-Any follow-up associated with this risk assessment should be coordinated through the lead state to improve regulatory effectiveness and reduce the level of regulatory duplication.
+If a U.S. state insurance commissioner is the global group-wide supervisor of an IAIG, the U.S. state insurance commissioner should receive an ORSA Summary Report covering all material group-wide insurance operations.
+Otherwise, the insurer may file ORSA Summary Reports encompassing, at a minimum, the U.S. insurance operations, as long as the lead state receives access to information from ORSA Summary Reports encompassing the non-U.S. insurance operations.
+The lead state commissioner should discuss with the global group-wide supervisor from the relevant foreign jurisdiction(s) the reports received to inquire of any concerns and to either confirm that the reports were compliant with the foreign jurisdictions’ requirements or consistent with the applicable principles outlined in the International Association of Insurance Supervisors (IAIS) Insurance Core Principle (ICP) 16: Enterprise Risk Management (ERM), as well as the NAIC Own Risk and Solvency Assessment (ORSA) Guidance Manual to determine if additional information is needed.
+The commissioner will, where possible, avoid creating duplicative regulatory requirements for internationally active insurers.Any follow-up associated with this risk assessment should be coordinated through the lead state to improve regulatory effectiveness and reduce the level of regulatory duplication.
 Assessing the ERM process risks of the group as detailed in Section VI.E.
 Enterprise Risk Management Process Risks Guidance is one of the roles of the lead state.

 Market Conduct Risks

 This Handbook discusses within Section I.A.
-Department Organization and Communication the need for communication with other divisions within the insurance department.
+Department Organization and Communication the need for communication with other divisions of the insurance department.
 This Handbook also discusses within Section I.B.
 Interstate Communication and Cooperation, and specifically discusses regulatory actions taken relative to market conduct issues.
 The Risk Assessment worksheet within this Handbook also list market conduct actions/findings and documenting in the IPS.
 The IPS is a tool used for sharing information between states that also encompasses group information.
 Refer to the Market Regulation Handbook for further discussion of these types of risks.

 Periodic Meeting with Group